 misuse.

-These include Facebook and especially Twitter, which has particularly shot to limelight after proving to be a popular medium among politicos and Bollywood actors.
+facebook These include Facebook and especially Twitter, which has particularly shot to limelight after proving to be a popular medium among politicos and Bollywood actors.

 Missing plugin "Cyber criminals have gotten increasingly smarter over the past few years.
 What will happen on a fake celebrity page is that the fraudster will place a link to a video and then will ask you to download a missing plugin to play the video.

-Worm-Iculture: MySpace, Twitter, Facebook, Hi5, Friendster and several other social networking sites have been hit by a worm Koobface that is designed to steal information like credit card numbers."What you're actually downloading then is a piece of malicious software that can lead to the theft of your credit card details, your name, date of birth, family details, home address and telephone numbers," said Gaurav Kanwal, country sales manager, consumer products and solutions, Symantec, which provides online security solutions.
+"What you're actually downloading then is a piece of malicious software that can lead to the theft of your credit card details, your name, date of birth, family details, home address and telephone numbers," said Gaurav Kanwal, country sales manager, consumer products and solutions, Symantec, which provides online security solutions.

-As per the company's 2009 survey findings, 67 per cent of users interviewed in India were least likely to install a security software.
+Survey As per the company's 2009 survey findings, 67 per cent of users interviewed in India were least likely to install a security software.

 Officials at Kaspersky, who also sell Internet security software, agreed.